AdobeDocs/audience-manager.pt-BR/help/using/features/visitor-profile-viewer.md

 ---
 description: Use o Visualizador de perfil do visitante para exibir o estado atual de um perfil de usuário para o navegador atual, incluindo suas características e segmentos.
 Para cada característica, você pode visualizar seu SID, nome, detalhes sobre como as características do visitante foram realizadas (próprio ou de terceiros), a data de realização e a frequência de realizações.
 Para cada segmento, você pode exibir o SID, o nome e a data de associação do segmento.
-Você também pode exibir o perfil do visitante para outra ID de perfil de Audience Manager (UUID).
+Você também pode exibir o perfil do visitante de outra ID de perfil da Audience Manager (UUID).
 O Visualizador de perfil do visitante é útil para fins de solução de problemas.
 keywords: local;parâmetro de local
 seo-description: Use the Visitor Profile Viewer to display the current state of a user profile for the current browser, including its traits and segments.
 For each trait, you can view its SID, name, details about how visitor traits were realized (first- or third-party), the realization date, and the frequency of realizations.
 For each segment, you can view its SID, name, and the segment membership date.
 You can also view the visitor profile for another Audience Manager profile ID (UUID).
 The Visitor Profile Viewer is helpful for troubleshooting purposes.
 seo-title: Visitor Profile Viewer